jhuiting/docker-symfony/README.md

 * `db`: This is the MySQL database container (can be changed to postgresql or whatever in `docker-compose.yml` file),
 * `php`: This is the PHP-FPM container in which the application volume is mounted,
 * `nginx`: This is the Nginx webserver container in which application volume is mounted too,
-* `elk`: This is a ELK stack container which uses Logstash to collect logs, send them into Elasticsearch and visualize them with Kibana.
+* `redis`: Redis container e.g. used to store the cache

 This results in the following running containers: